 1. Spray the Wolf’em stick with cooking spray for an easier time removing the finished biscuit.

-2. Take one piece of dough and stretch it out a little to make a thinner circle.
+2. Take one piece of dough and stretch it out a little to make it thinner.
 Put it on the Wolf’em stick, forming a cup-like shape.
-You’ll want to stretch it down a bit so you have a nice, deep cup in the end.
+Be sure to pull it down so you have a nice, deep cup in the end.

 3. Time to cook!
 Head to the campfire and keep your Wolf’em a few inches away from the flames.
-Cook about 7-10 minutes, or until the biscuit is golden brown on the outside, and the inside is no longer doughy.
+If you are using a whole biscuit, cook about 7-10 minutes, or until the biscuit is golden brown on the outside, and the inside is no longer doughy.
+Half-biscuits take about half that time.
 Remember to rotate your biscuit to avoid burning.
 It takes patience, but it is well worth the wait.

 4. After your Wolf’em is cooked, carefully remove it and put on a plate.